What is Massive?

 How are Massive partners paid?

 App partners are granted dashboard access to monitor revenue generated, which updates hourly, and are paid the balance monthly via PayPal.
-All partner earnings, whether denominated in cryptocurrencies or other currencies, are exchanged for and reported in dollars.
-Partners never have to interact with cryptocurrency.
+All partner earnings, whether denominated in other currencies or not, are exchanged for and reported in dollars.

-Massive mines from a basket of ASIC-resistant cryptocurrencies like Monero, based on what’s most profitable at a given time.
+Massive no longer mines any cryptocurrency, but in the past, mined from a basket of ASIC-resistant cryptocurrencies like Monero, based on what was most profitable at any given time.

 What platforms does Massive support?

-So far, the Massive SDK is available for 64-bit versions of Windows 7 and up, which 99.2% of Windows users have, and macOS 10.10 and up, which 98.3% of macOS users have.
+So far, the Massive SDK is available for 64-bit versions of Windows 7 and up, which 99.2% of Windows users have, macOS 10.10 and up, which 98.3% of macOS users have, and soon Android devices.
 Subscribe to our newsletter or follow our blog to find out when we support more platforms.

 How can Massive be added to an app?

-Sign up to become an app partner then follow our developer directions.
+Sign up to become an app partner then follow our developer directions or contact us at support@joinmassive.com.
 You should be able to integrate Massive into your app and start generating revenue in minutes.

 Are there requirements to use Massive?